libreERP/libreERP/README.md

 ### Demo
 ------
+ If you want my help to get the server installed please contact me.
+I will try my best to provide full support.

 You can checkout the source code.
 The source is licensed as per the terms and conditions of GPL 2.
 Build instructions are very easy to follow and within 10 minutes (on linux) you can have the environment up and ready.
 The DB is SQLite and already in the project folder but in the settings you can comment out the SQLite part and uncomment the DB connection settings for MySQL